-Impairment assessment of trade receivables and contract assets

-As at 30 June 2023, the Group's gross trade receivables and contract assets amounted to approximately RM58 million and RM39 million, respectively.
+Impairment assessment of trade receivables and contract assets As at 30 June 2024, the Group's gross trade receivables and contract assets amounted to approximately RM77 million and RM53 million, respectively.

 Significant management judgement is required to assess the recoverability of trade receivables and contract assets.
 Management performed a detailed analysis which broadly based on the available customers' historical data, existing market conditions including forward-looking estimates for the estimation of expected credit losses ("ECLs") on its trade receivables and contract assets.
-The Group determined the ECLs rates of contract assets based on those rates applied to trade receivables, as contract assets and trade receivables are from the same customer bases.